-The school holds awards in Artsmark Gold, Healthy Schools Plus, International Schools 2014-2017 and Sainsbury's School Games Mark Silver Award.
-We are also a licensed Trauma Informed School.
+The school holds awards in Artsmark Gold, Healthy Schools Plus, International Schools 2014-2017, Sainsbury's School Games Mark Silver Award.

 In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
 Should a pupil require provision that is additional and different from what is normally provided, they are placed on the RON under one single category, namely SEN Support.
+(This category replaces the categories of School Action and School Action Plus).
 Their provision will be identified and progress monitored via Individual Provision Mapping.